 As an educator, I engage students in discussions not only about the work they create, and the technology they use, but also encourage them to question the broader social implications of creating art in this technological age.
 What is the role of the artist’s voice?
 What are the social consequences of producing work in the new mediascape?
 How does an artist use this electronic media?
 Is there a difference between an artist working today versus an artist who lived one hundred years ago?

-I bring ideas of Intermedia and Symbiotic Media into all of my teaching.
+I bring ideas of Intermedia and an emphasis of an epistemological methodology into all of my teaching.
 These philosophies support collaboration among media and other disciplines, without situating one art form over another.
 They are concept-driven, intermixing theoretical considerations with art practices.
 Introductory courses command a more rigid structure, while intermediate and advanced courses emphasize trans-disciplinary investigations, research and praxis.
 I expect that all students produce a multitude of work, and I attempt to foster an environment that is conducive to the exchange of feedback and ideas from all class participants.